ARCLabUNO/arclabwebsite/content/authors/allenflores/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Grad Students
+  - Alumni
 ---

-Baylee Allen-Flores is a Doctoral Candidate in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
+Baylee Allen-Flores is an alumna of School of Criminology and Criminal Justice PhD program.
 Her research interests include risk-needs assessments, implementation science, prison misconduct, and prison policy.
-She is involved in two projects with Dr. Zach Hamilton: Washington One Needs Assessment and Washington One User Manual.

-Baylee has accepted an Assistant Professor position in the Criminology Department at DePaul University!
-She will begin her new position in Fall 2025.
+She is an Assistant Professor in the Criminology Department at DePaul University.